Know the Laws: Alabama

 Maybe.
 If you get a Protection from Abuse ("PFA") order, the judge can give you temporary custody of your children and can set up visitation for the other parent, either supervised or unsupervised.* Be sure to tell the judge that you want custody during your protective order hearing so that the judge can take your request into consideration.
 However, custody and visitation orders that are granted in a PFA expire when that order expires.
 The judge may also extend temporary orders as s/he feels is necessary.

-For more information on PFAs and how to get one, go to How to get a Protection from Abuse order.
+For more information on PFAs and how to get one, go to our Protection from Abuse Orders page.

 * Alabama Code § 30-5-7